-Completing the OSRB usage form (also called a request form) is one of the most important steps when bringing open source software into a company (ingress), and should be taken very seriously.
-Developers fill out the online form requesting approval to use a given open source component.
+Completing the usage form is one of the most important steps when bringing open source software into a company (ingress), and should be taken very seriously.
+Developers fill out the online form requesting approval to use a given open source software.
 The form comprises several questions that will provide necessary information for the OSRB, allowing it to approve or disapprove the usage of the proposed open source component.

-Table 6 (page 97) highlights the information requested in an OSRB usage form.
-Usually, these values are chosen from a pull-down menu to make the data entry efficient.
+Table 6.
+Information requested as part of the OSRB usage form